Martin E. Marty: Career

-The Martin E. Marty Award for the Public Understanding of Religion is named for Marty and has been awarded annually since 1996.
+Marty died on February 25, 2025, at the age of 97.

-Awards and accolades
+Awards, accolades, and honors

-Marty has received numerous honors, including the National Humanities Medal, the Medal of the American Academy of Arts and Sciences, the University of Chicago Alumni Medal, the Distinguished Service Medal of the Association of Theological Schools, and 80 honorary doctorates.
+Marty received numerous honors, including the National Humanities Medal, the Medal of the American Academy of Arts and Sciences, the University of Chicago Alumni Medal, the Distinguished Service Medal of the Association of Theological Schools, and 80 honorary doctorates.
 In 1991, Marty was awarded an honorary Doctor of Humane Letters (LHD) degree from Whittier College.
+The Martin E. Marty Award for the Public Understanding of Religion is named for Marty and has been awarded annually since 1996.

-Named in his honor, the Martin Marty Center for the Advanced Study of Religion is the University of Chicago Divinity School's institute for interdisciplinary research in all fields of the academic study of religion.
-He is an elected member of the American Antiquarian Society and of the American Philosophical Society and is the Mohandas M. K. Gandhi Fellow of the American Academy of Political and Social Sciences.
+Named in his honor on his 70th birthday in 1979, the Martin Marty Center for the Advanced Study of Religion is the University of Chicago Divinity School's institute for interdisciplinary research in all fields of the academic study of religion.
+He was an elected member of the American Antiquarian Society and of the American Philosophical Society and was the Mohandas M. K. Gandhi Fellow of the American Academy of Political and Social Science.

 Marty was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 1998 in the field of Religion.